-When Medano Creek is flowing well and school is out, expect Loop 2 sites to be booked and Loop 1 sites to be full by mid-day every day of the week.
-Plan your visit on a weekday during late spring to avoid especially large crowds and full parking areas.
+When Medano Creek is flowing and school is out, expect Loop 2 sites to be booked and Loop 1 sites to be full by mid-day every day of the week.
+Plan your visit on a weekday to avoid especially large crowds and full parking areas in late spring.

-For reservations or questions about your reservation, please contact the National Reservation System via the numbers or links above.
-For specific questions about the campground, please call the Visitor Center at 719-378-6395, or send an email.
+For reservations or questions about your reservation, please contact the National Reservation System via the number or link above.
+For specific questions about the campground, please call the Great Sand Dunes Visitor Center at 719-378-6395, or send an email.

 General Campground Information

-Pinyon Flats Campground has 88 individual sites located along two loops.
+Piñon Flats Campground has 88 individual sites located along two loops.
 Individual sites are $20 per night, whether reserved or first-come, first-served.
 Restrooms have sinks, flush toilets, and a sink for dishwashing.
 Each site has a fire grate and picnic table.
-Some sites have large cottonwood or conifer trees for shade, while others are more out in the open with smaller pinyon trees.
+Some sites have large cottonwood or conifer trees for shade, while others are more out in the open with smaller piñon trees.
 A few sites can fit RVs up to 35 feet in length; see more information on RVs below.
-Loop 1 (44 sites) of the campground is open year-round; one restroom is winterized.
-Campsites have a maximum capacity of six people, two tents, and two vehicles (including towed vehicles/trailers).
+Campsites have a maximum capacity of 8 people, 2 tents, and vehicles (including towed vehicles/trailers).
 A 50% discount applies to Golden Age and Golden Access pass holders.

 Loop 1 Campsites

-Loop 1 (sites #1-#44) of the campground are first-come, first-served year-round.
-Sites may be acquired 24 hours a day if they are available.
-When the ranger kiosk is open, please check-in there; otherwise, please self-register.
+Loop 1 (sites #1-#44) of the campground are first-come, first-served.
+Sites may be acquired 24 hours a day at the self-registration kiosk.
 Saving campsites for people coming later is not permitted.
-Six people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
+Eight people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
 Check-out time is 1:00 pm.

 Loop 2 Campsites

-Loop 2 (sites #45-#88) are reservable up to six months in advance for dates between May 9-September 3, 2013.
+Loop 2 (sites #45-#88) are reservable up to six months in advance.
 Sites must be reserved at least 4 days in advance; any sites not reserved will become available as first-come, first-served.
-Six people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
+Eight people, two tents, and two vehicles (including towed vehicles/trailers) maximum at each site.
 Check-in any time after 1:00 pm, but must check-in by 10:00 am the following day or lose the entire reservation.
 Check-out time is 1:00 pm.
 Link to make a reservation on recreation.gov.

 Group Tent Camping

-Group tent campsites A, B, and C are reservable up to one year in advance for dates between April 17 - October 7, 2013.
+Group tent campsites A, B, and C are reservable up to one year in advance.
 Groups of 15-110 people may be accommodated if space permits.
 The month of May and summer weekends book up very quickly.
 Group sites must be reserved at least four days in advance.
 Sites A and B fit 10 vehicles each; Site C fits 7 vehicles.
 RVs, pop-ups, and trailers do not fit and are not permitted in the group tent camping sites.
 Check-out time is 1:00 pm.
-Link to make a reservation on recreation.gov.
+Reserve on recreation.gov.

 Click on each site for a photo: